You are now leaving Viatris Myhealth Mylife to visit another website.

 How is the disease or condition

 At the time of a new diagnosis, you may receive a lot of information at once and it is normal to not understand everything right away.
 Medical information can be complicated and you should feel comfortable asking your doctor to repeat any answers during the visit, or later by phone or email.
-You may also request for the information in a different way, such as in a handout or fact sheet.
-The doctor may be able to provide other resources, brochures, or materials, or point you to credible sources of information online.6-7
+You may also request for the information in a different way.
+The doctor may be able to provide other resources, brochures, or materials, or point you to credible sources of information online.7

-Before you leave the doctor’s office, ask these 2 things:
+Before you leave the doctor’s office, ask these 2 things6,8:

 It is important to understand your doctor’s recommendation for next steps in your care and make a note of these.8-9 You should follow up with your doctor:9

-- To get results of the tests you have had.
+To get results of the tests you have taken.

-- To ask about test results you do not understand.
+To ask about test results that you do not understand.